 Over the past 10 years, I have tried at least 25 different web hosting companies.
 From ultra-cheap, 1-dollar-per-month shared hosting to expensive dedicated servers to the latest technology- cloud hosting.
 A few of the hosts have impressed me, while others have made me pull out my hair and scream in agony.

-For the past few months, I have been with Media Temple for my own hosting requirements, and frankly speaking, they have blown me away.
+For the past four years (Started in 2013), I have been with Media Temple for all my requirements, and frankly speaking, they have blown me away.
 This media temple review will cover all the positives and negatives of media temple hosting.
-Please do note that this is a review of media temple grid hosting which is very similar to standard shared hosting.
+This is a review of media temple grid hosting which is very similar to standard shared hosting.

 My Personal Experience with Media Temple